slinares03/saai-ic-d6-variables/README.md

-# JavaCcript Variables and Datatypes
+# JavaScript Variables and Datatypes

 ## Description 📄
 Time to practice creating and using JavaScript variables and working with different datatypes.
 We will primarily be interacting with the console in the dev tools via the browser.